-Insurance Coverage Claims.
+Insurance Coverage Claims

-We are involved in certain legal proceedings with a number of our former insurance carriers regarding the nature and extent of the carriers' obligations to us under insurance policies with respect to certain lead pigment and asbestos lawsuits.
-In addition to information that is included below, we have included certain of the information called for by this Item in Note 17 to our Consolidated Financial Statements, and we are incorporating that information here by reference.
+NL is involved in certain legal proceedings with a number of its former insurance carriers regarding the nature and extent of the carriers' obligations to NL under insurance policies with respect to certain lead pigment and asbestos lawsuits.
 The issue of whether insurance coverage for defense costs or indemnity or both will be found to exist for our lead pigment and asbestos litigation depends upon a variety of factors and we cannot assure you that such insurance coverage will be available.
-We have not considered any potential insurance recoveries for lead pigment or asbestos litigation matters in determining related accruals.

-We have agreements with three former insurance carriers pursuant to which the carriers reimburse us for a portion of our lead pigment litigation defense costs, and one such carrier reimburses us for a portion of our asbestos litigation defense costs.
+NL has agreements with three former insurance carriers pursuant to which the carriers reimburse it for a portion of our future lead pigment litigation defense costs, and one such carrier reimburses us for a portion of its future asbestos litigation defense costs.
 We are not able to determine how much we will ultimately recover from these carriers for defense costs incurred by us because of certain issues that arise regarding which defense costs qualify for reimbursement.
-While we continue to seek additional insurance recoveries, we do not know if we will be successful in obtaining reimbursement for either defense costs or indemnity.
-We have not considered any additional potential insurance recoveries in determining accruals for lead pigment or asbestos litigation matters.
-Any additional insurance recoveries would be recognized when the receipt is probable and the amount is determinable.
+While NL continue to seek additional insurance recoveries, we do not know if it will be successful in obtaining reimbursement for either defense costs or indemnity.
+Accordingly, we recognize insurance recoveries in income only when receipt of the recovery is probable and we are able to reasonably estimate the amount of the recovery.
+See Note 17 to our Consolidated Financial Statements.

-We have settled insurance coverage claims concerning environmental claims with certain of our principal former carriers.
+NL has settled insurance coverage claims concerning environmental claims with certain of its principal former carriers.
 We do not expect further material settlements relating to environmental remediation coverage.